Monthly Planting Guidelines

 - Continued maintenance (spray, bugs, fertilizing)

 August is the time that you can start pinching suckers.
 You’ll want to let them grow in the first few months because suckers do have the capacity to flower and fruit.
 However, starting in August, it’s too late in the season for any new suckers to have enough time left to ripen any fruit they could develop.
 So it’s best to force the plant to put its remaining energy into ripening the fruit already forming on it.
-The exception to this rule are cherry tomatoes—these could still give you ripe fruit going into November, depending on your microclimate.
+The exception to this rule is cherry tomatoes—these could still give you ripe fruit going into November, depending on your microclimate.

 The exception to the “stop pruning” rule is if you haven’t done enough pruning (or removing) of crowded interior leaves.
 Start doing this or continue in earnest.
 Remove crowded leaves in the interior of your plants that are blocking sunlight and airflow.
 This helps with pollination and disease control, and it helps ripen fruit.